How to fix some of the most common issues surrounding bank reconciliation, from a FreshBooks Accounting Specialist.

 At FreshBooks, we are committed to helping you and your clients work better together.
 We’ve focused our comprehensive certification program on giving you all the tools you need to support your small-business clients.

 By getting certified, you’ll become a product expert—getting to know everything from the basic features to the nitty-gritty of reconciliation and beyond.
-Once you’re certified, you’ll be eligible for the many perks of our Accounting Partner Program, including dedicated support, referral bonuses, a vibrant community, inclusion in our Accounting Partner Directory to match you with prospective clients, and more.
+Once you’re certified, you’ll be eligible for the many perks of our Accounting Partner Program, including dedicated support, access to a vibrant community, inclusion in our Accounting Partner Directory to match you with prospective clients, and more.